 Subcutaneous fat is located between the skin and the abdominal muscles.
 Quickly accumulates due to excess calories and an unhealthy diet.

 Visually, the excess of subcutaneous fat in the abdomen and sides is noticeable, for example, when a person is sitting.

 Subcutaneous fat does not cause any health hazards as long as the total body fat percentage is not exceeded.

-It can squeeze the internal organs of the abdominal cavity, and disrupt posture.
+It can squeeze the abdominal cavity’s internal organs, disrupting posture.

 This type of fat is metabolically active and interferes with hormones that control mood, appetite, and other functions of our body.